Nia-Cao/NSFWGateBypass/README.md

 This script overrides the `ageVerificationStatus` field in Discord’s internal modules, allowing access to age-restricted channels without manual verification.

+Modification by Nia for BetterDiscord.
+Sets status to teen to remove any bugging messages to verify.

 ---

 ## Supported Platforms